Who Was Henry Wadsworth Longfellow?

 Longfellow was born on February 27, 1807, in Portland, Maine, to an established New England family.
 His father, a prominent lawyer, expected his son would follow in his profession.
 Young Henry attended Portland Academy, a private school and then Bowdoin College, in Maine.
 Among his fellow students was the writer, Nathaniel Hawthorne.
 Longfellow was an excellent student, showing proficiency in foreign languages.
 Upon graduation, in 1825, he was offered a position to teach modern languages at Bowdoin, but on the condition that he first travel to Europe, at his own expense, to research the languages.
 There he developed a lifelong love of the Old World civilizations.

-Upon returning from Europe, Longfellow married Mary Storer Potter, also from a distinguished family.
-Because the study of foreign languages was so new in America, Longfellow had to write his own textbooks.
-In addition to teaching, he published his first book Outre-Mer: A Pilgrimage beyond the Sea, a collection of travel essays on his European experience.
+Upon returning from Europe, because the study of foreign languages was so new in America, Longfellow had to write his own textbooks.
+In addition to teaching, he published his first book Outre-Mer: A Pilgrimage Beyond the Sea, a collection of travel essays on his European experience.
 His work earned him a professorship at Harvard University in Cambridge, Massachusetts.

 Longfellow’s popularity seemed to grow, as did his collection of works.
 He wrote about a multitude of subjects: slavery in Poems on Slavery, literature of Europe in an anthology The Poets and Poetry of Europe, and American Indians in The Song of Hiawatha.
 One of the early practitioners of self-marketing, Longfellow expanded his audience becoming one of the best-selling authors in the world.